satyamtripathii/multi-model_assignment/README.md

 ```

 4. Click **Deploy** 🎉
-5. After the build completes, Streamlit will automatically generate a **public hosted URL** that you can use as your hosted link.
+5. After the build finishes, Streamlit will provide a **public hosted URL** you can use as your hosted link.

 ---

 ## 🧑‍💻 Author

 **Satyam Tripathi**
 B.Tech CSE
 Academic Year: 2022–26

----

-   - **Main file path:** `multi-model_assignment/app.py`.
-4. Deploy – after the build finishes, Streamlit will provide a public URL you can use as the hosted link.